polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/front-end.md

 ![Proof Of Existence Component](assets/poe-component.png)

-If you press "Create Claim", a transaction will be dispatched to your custom Proof of Existence module, where this digest and the selected user account will be stored on chain.
+If you press "Create Claim", a transaction will be dispatched to your custom Proof of Existence pallet, where this digest and the selected user account will be stored on chain.

 ![Claimed File](assets/poe-claimed.png)